Here’s what was discussed during the October 20 Team Kentucky update - NewsBreak

 Here’s what was discussed during the October 20 Team Kentucky update

 KENTUCKY (WEHT) – On Thursday, Governor Andy Beshear and Lt.
-Governor Jacqueline Coleman updated Kentuckians on economic development growth, COVID-19, the historic flooding and named this week’s Team Kentucky All-Stars.Miss last week’s update?
-Click here for the October 13 Team Kentucky update
+Governor Jacqueline Coleman updated Kentuckians on economic development growth, COVID-19, the historic flooding and named this week’s Team Kentucky All-Stars.Understanding the 2022 Kentucky amendments: What does a ‘yes’ or ‘no’ vote mean?

 Economic development in Kentucky